 •Expert skills in planning, developing, and implementing effective outreach activities.

 •Expert in clear, effective, and persuasive communication, both oral and written.

 •Expert interpersonal and supervisory skills in order to coordinate the work of interns and volunteers; train, motivate, and support them to accomplish their goals.

 A bachelor’s degree in a related field or a minimum of two years’ experience in a relevant field.
-Customer service experience and Veterans preferred.
+Customer service experience preferred.
+Veterans preferred.
+Spanish speaker preferred.

 • Travel is required for this position.
 A valid Arizona Driver’s License is required, along with consent to have your driving record run periodically.